Taytay, Rizal: Geography

-It is situated in the province's western portion, bounded by the grids 14° 34’ 24" north latitude and 121° 07’ 48" east longitude.
-It shares boundaries with Cainta in the Northwest, Antipolo in the North-north-east, Angono in the East-southeast and Taguig in the Southwest.
+Taytay is situated in the province's western portion, bounded by the grids 14° 34’ 24" north latitude and 121° 07’ 48" east longitude.
+Conurbanated with Metro Manila, it shares boundaries with Cainta in the Northwest, Antipolo in the North-north-east, Angono in the East-southeast and Taguig in the Southwest.
 The municipality is sited to East of Pasig and to the North of Laguna Lake.
 It has an area of 38.80 km2 representing 3.3% of Rizal Province's land area.

 The shape of Taytay is rectangular – trapezoidal with gently hilly rolling terrain on its eastern side while relatively flat on its south-western side, including the poblacion.
 The municipality's highest elevation ranges from 200 to 255 meters which is situated along the inner north-eastern hills of Barangay Dolores, alongside the Antipolo Boundary.
 Its lowest points are from 5 to 20 meters along the southern portion of Barangay San Juan and Muzon towards Laguna Lake.

 From Laguna de Bay, the Pasig River runs between Taguig, and Taytay, Rizal, before entering Pasig.

 The Manggahan Floodway lessens flood conditions in Metro Manila by carrying flood waters to Laguna de Bay, but contributes to flooding of the coastal areas of Taguig, Taytay, and other towns in Laguna and Rizal along the lake.

 The municipality is principally drained by south-west trending rivers such as Taytay River, Panghulo River, and Napindan Channel, all of which empties into Laguna Lake.
 Taytay River flows across Barangays Dolores and San Isidro and joins Antipolo River (present course of Manggahan Floodway) as it passes through the southern end of Barangays Santa Ana and San Juan.
 Panghulo River snakes its way from upper Taytay across Barangay San Juan towards the southern portion of Barangay Muzon.
 Napindan Channel crosses the southern boundaries of Barangay Santa Ana and San Juan as it empties into Laguna Lake.
 Bangiad Creek, found at the south-eastern limits of the municipality, flows south-west ward across Barangay Muzon, extending toward Laguna Lake.

 Location

 Taytay is 20 km away from Manila.
-It is accessible from various points from Metro Manila through the Ortigas Avenue Extension, Manila East Road, Felix Avenue (formerly Imelda Avenue), Taytay Diversion Road, Manggahan Floodway, and Sumulong Highway.
+It is accessible from various points from Metro Manila through the Ortigas Avenue Extension, Manila East Road, Taytay Diversion Road (segments of Radial Road 5 or R-5), Felix Avenue (formerly Imelda Avenue), Manggahan Floodway, and Sumulong Highway.

 Barangays

-Taytay still has only five barangays since the late period of the Spanish era.
+Taytay is politically subdivided into five barangays, as indicated in the matrix below and the image herein.
+Each barangay consists of puroks and some have sitios.

 This political subdivision remains the same even though Taytay consistently ranks among the top municipalities throughout the country in terms of economic development and status and population density.
 Taytay conspicuously has the fewest barangays throughout the country.
-Today there is a clamor from its citizens for the creation of more barangays for better coordination and management of its huge terrain and growing population.
+Today, there is a clamor from its citizens for the creation of more barangays for better coordination and management of its huge terrain and growing population.

 San Juan is the largest and most populous barangay and is the center of the municipality and its local industries.